Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 And you can prove it by simply looking at where is Duke Cunningham.

-But even beyond that, the idea that firing eight U.S. attorneys is bad for law enforcement and and crime and this sort of stuff.
+But even beyond that, the idea that firing eight U.S. attorneys is bad for law enforcement and crime and this sort of stuff.

 Fire all 93 U.S. attorneys and then give them 10 days to clear out their offices.

-They're working On things.
+They're working on things.

-Stephen said he was 30 days away from an indictment.
+Stevens said he was 30 days away from an indictment.

 The indictment finally came 14 or 15 months later.

-But but you you think investigations weren't interrupted?
+But you think investigations weren't interrupted?

 There is no scandal.